Chapter 11 – Examples of Calvinist Interpretive Incoherence

-Also, the fact that Calvinists must ultimately deem their interpretations of certain texts as “a high mystery” or incomprehensible to fallen, sinful human reasoning despite the fact that there are other interpretations of those texts that are exegetically sound and evidence coherence, consistency and non-contradiction only further confirms the erroneous nature of the Calvinist theology.
+Also, the fact that Calvinists must ultimately deem their interpretations of certain texts as “a high mystery” or incomprehensible to fallen, sinful human reasoning despite the fact that there are other interpretations of those texts that are exegetically sound and evidence coherence, consistency and non-contradiction only further confirms the erroneous nature of the Calvinist’s interpretations and theology.
 The logical and moral incoherence among its doctrinal and practical claims are a reliable indicator that it has gone biblically astray.

 This controversy involves the assurance that the Bible is the trustworthy Word of God and from it we can know God’s true character, his salvific disposition towards us, the precise content of the gospel message and our eternal destinies.
 Ultimately what is at stake is a true knowledge of what God is like along with the critical assurance of his kind, saving disposition towards us.
-Each of us needs to know that there is the real possibility of being in a saving relationship with him, the nature of which cannot be an arbitrary dealing with us as individuals.
-It is disturbing to think that there exists a capricious divine sovereign that may very well have decided to reject and separate me or you or others known or unknown to us from himself for all eternity simply because it was “the pleasure of his will” to do so.
-This Calvinist presentation of the nature and activity of God in salvation is a distinctly different concept of God and salvation than what the non-Calvinist understands from Scripture.
-I submit that this Calvinist understanding is incoherent with the biblical witness and the gospel message.
+Each of us needs to know that there is the real possibility of being in a saving relationship with him; the nature of which cannot be an arbitrary dealing with us as individuals.
+It is disturbing to think that there exists a capricious divine sovereign that may very well have decided to reject and separate me or you or others known or unknown to us from himself for all eternity simply because it was “the good pleasure of his will” to do so.
+This Calvinist presentation of the nature and activity of God in salvation presents a distinctly different concept of God and salvation than what the non-Calvinist understands from Scripture.
+I submit that this Calvinist understanding is incoherent with the biblical witness and the gospel message as “good news.”